cdapio/cdap/cdap-docs/developer/source/overview/anatomy.rst

   ingesting events in realtime at massive scale.
 Events in the stream can then be consumed by applications in real-time or batch.

-- **Data Exploration:** One of the most powerful paradigms of Big Data is "schema-on-write".
-This means the ability to collect and store data without knowing details about its schema or structure.
+- **Data Exploration:** One of the most powerful paradigms of Big Data is the ability to collect and store data without knowing details about its structure.
 These details are only needed at processing time.
 An important step—between collecting the data and processing it—is exploration; that is, examining data with ad-hoc queries to learn about its structure and nature.

-..
-FIXME!
-This is not exactly what CDAP allows!

 - **Data Processing:** After data is collected, we need to process it in various ways.
 For example: